HarbyElectro/Ingestion/README.md

-# SmartIngest: Intelligent Data Ingestion Framework
+# SmartIngest: A Unified Framework for Adaptive Data Ingestion and Management in Lakehouse Architectures

 SmartIngest is a scalable data ingestion framework for processing heterogeneous data sources in a Lakehouse environment.
 It supports batch and streaming ingestion for structured, semi-structured, unstructured, and real-time data sources.
 The framework uses a Smart Agent to coordinate schema discovery, metadata extraction, schema evolution, temporary staging, validation, profiling, quarantine handling, and Lakehouse storage.